Thomas and Mary Poynton: Early lives

 Thomas Poynton was born in Ballivor, County Meath, Ireland.
 In his earlier life he was educated in France and later convicted of "Whiteboyism".
 He was transported to Sydney in 1822.
 Later he met Mary Kennedy, who had been born in Sydney, and was also from an Irish Catholic background, and they married.

 Move to New Zealand

 In 1828, they moved to New Zealand.
 They were based in the Hokianga and lived in Papakawau.
 They still resided there at the time of the Treaty of Waitangi in 1840.
 They had three children, Mary Margaret (born 1830), Edward (born 1832) and Catherine (born 1836).
 There was no Catholic parish in New Zealand at the time so they travelled to Sydney to have their first two children baptised.
 In 1835 Thomas Poynton travelled to Sydney to ask for a Catholic priest to serve the Catholic community in New Zealand.
 In Rome the wheels had already been turning and in 1833 a decision had been made to appoint a Bishop to serve New Zealand and the surrounding Pacific Islands.
-Bishop Jean Baptiste Pompallier arrived 10 January 1838 and stayed at the home of Thomas and Mary Poynton until his own house was established in Kororareka.
+Bishop Jean Baptiste Pompallier arrived on 10 January 1838 and stayed at the home of Thomas and Mary Poynton until his own house was established in Kororareka.
 With the Poynton family in the congregation, Pompallier celebrated the first Mass in New Zealand on 13 January 1838 at Totara Point, Hokianga.